Brazil's Jair Bolsonaro discharged from hospital | DW | 05.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Brazilian president said he was being discharged from a Sao Paulo hospital after experiencing abdominal pain.
+The Brazilian president was discharged from a Sao Paulo hospital after experiencing abdominal pain.
 He has undergone at least four surgeries since 2018.

 Jair Bolsonaro was cleared to leave the hospital on Wednesday after being treated for an intestinal blockage.